XRaise blog

 CriteriaNotionConfluenceGoogle DocsBest

-SearchGood, needs structurePowerful, sometimes frustratingStrong Drive searchGoogle Docs
+SearchGood, but needs structurePowerful, but can frustrate usersVery strong Drive searchGoogle Docs

 XRaise perkUp to 6 months freeNot listedNot listedNotion